LukeZGD/Legacy-iOS-Kit/README.md

   - For some devices, EtasonJB untether is unstable and not working properly, so daibutsu jailbreak will be used.
 See [PR #129](https://github.com/LukeZGD/iOS-OTA-Downgrader/pull/129) for more details
   - For devices jailbroken with EtasonJB, there is no need to install "Stashing for #etasonJB" package, as stashing is already enabled
   - For devices jailbroken with daibutsu, add the system repo for future updates to the untether: https://dora2ios.github.io/repo/
+  - For devices jailbroken with daibutsu and want to use Coolbooter Untetherer, [apply this fix/workaround](https://github.com/LukeZGD/iOS-OTA-Downgrader/issues/131#issuecomment-920022171) using Terminal (the commands need to be run as root)
 - **My Cydia repo**: https://lukezgd.github.io/repo/ - for installing Dropbear and kDFUApp if needed

 ## Tools and other stuff used by this script: